KNR8070/academic_webpage_KNR/starters/academic/content/project/FutureYield/index.md

 ---
 title: The Future Yield Challenge
-summary: Predict end-of-season wheat and maize yields for each grid cell and year, using the daily weather experienced during the growing season (and just before),
+summary: Predict end-of-season wheat and maize yields for each grid cell and year, using the daily weather experienced during the growing season (and just before), ++
           along with the soil texture and ambient CO2 level.
-The challenge is to predict yields in the future - from 2021 to 2100 - under a high-emissions climate change scenario, using training data from the last few decades (1980 - 2020).
+The challenge is to predict yields in the future - from 2021 to 2100 - ++ under a high-emissions climate change scenario, using training data from the last few decades (1980 - 2020). ++ The prediction of yield is carried out using Python- Tendsorflow, and appilied methods like Random Forest, FeedForward Neural Networks, Long Short Term Memory (LSTM) model.
 tags:
   - TensorFlow
   - Machine Learning
   - Random Forest Method
-  - Long Short Term Method (LSTM)
+  - Long Short Term Memory (LSTM) method
 date: '2024-07-02T00:00:00Z'

 # Optional external URL for the project (replaces project detail page).